shengyanlin/Chrome_Extension/README.md

-# Chrome Extension - Webpage Screenshot & HTML Downloader
+# GCG Extension

-This Chrome extension allows users to capture a screenshot of the currently visible part of a webpage and download its HTML source.
+The GCG Extension is designed for the Chrome browser, enabling users to capture screenshots and retrieve the HTML code of the current page.

 ## Features

-1. One-click screenshot of the current webpage.
+1. **Capture Screenshots**: Users can capture the current visible tab's screenshot by clicking a button in the popup.
-2. Automatically download the HTML source of the current webpage.
+2. **Retrieve HTML Code**: The extension automatically saves the HTML content of the current page.

-## Installation Instructions

-1. Open the Chrome browser.
-2. Navigate to `chrome://extensions/`.
-3. Enable "Developer mode".
-4. Click on "Load unpacked" and select the folder containing this extension.

 ## How to Use

-1. After installing and activating the extension, go to the webpage you wish to capture and download.
+1. Install and enable the GCG Extension.
-2. Click on the extension icon in the toolbar.
+2. Click on the GCG icon in the toolbar.
-3. In the pop-up window, click the "Click me to Download" button.
+3. In the popup that appears, click the "Click me to Download" button.
-4. The extension will automatically capture the screenshot and download the webpage's HTML.
+4. The extension will automatically capture a screenshot and retrieve the HTML code.
+Once done, a "Download Complete" message will be shown in the popup.

+## Required Permissions

+- **activeTab**: Access the current active tab.
+- **tabs**: Interact with browser tabs.
+- **scripting**: Inject and execute scripts.
+- **downloads**: Manage download tasks.
+- **host_permissions**: Access to all websites.

-## Development Information
+## Development Details

-### `popup.js`

-This script is responsible for UI interactions like button click events and invoking the `content.js` script.

-### `content.js`

-This script captures the HTML of the current webpage and passes it to the background script for downloading.

-## Known Issues

-- [List any known issues or limitations]
+- **Manifest Version**: 3
+- **Extension Version**: 1.0.0
+- **Developer Notes**:
+    - `background.js` listens for messages from content scripts or the popup to manage downloads.
+    - `content.js` retrieves the HTML content from the page.
+    - `popup.html` provides the UI in the popup for user interaction.
+    - `popup.js` handles button clicks to execute screenshot capturing and HTML retrieval functions.

-## Contact the Developer
+## Contact

-If you encounter any issues while using this extension or have any suggestions and feedback, please contact shengyanlin0503@gmail.com.

----

-Thank you for using this extension!
+For questions or feedback, please reach out at [shengyanlin0503@gmail.com](mailto:shengyanlin0503@gmail.com).